networq/website/concepts.md

 A Package defines Types (in the package's `types/` directory) using YAML files.

 A Package can optionally define a set of `Nodes`.
-Nodes in packages are therefor also reusable and lets you share reference data or standardized lists (like countries, operating systems, etc).
+Nodes in packages are therefore, are also reusable allowing you to share reference data or standardized lists (like countries, operating systems, etc.).

 A Package can optionally define `Widgets`, which are simple HTML templates (in the `templates/` directory) which get injected into the User Interface when a user is viewing a Node of a given Type.

 A Package always has a `package.yaml` file in the root of it's repository.
 The `package.yaml` file defines the Package's name, description, license etc. And lists an optional set of dependencies: other packages that this package depends on.

 ## Graph